zzzprojects/learn-orm/tutorials/ssis/xml-source.md

 ## Configuration of the XML Source

 The XML source supports three different data access modes.
-You can specify the file location of the XML data file, the variable that contains the file location, or the variable that contains the XML data.
+You can specify the XML data file's file location, the variable that contains the file location, or the variable that contains the XML data.

  - The XML source includes the **XMLData** and **XMLSchemaDefinition** custom properties that can be updated by property expressions when the package is loaded.
  - The XML source supports multiple regular outputs and multiple error outputs.